raghuvir1/spam_classifier/README.md

-# spam_classifier
-In this project, I will analyze SPAM email, identify key differences between spam and non-spam messages, and create classifiers that will be able to predict whether the content of a message will be spam or not.
+# Creating ML Application for SPAM detection
+This program deploys a trained SPAM classification Machine Learning model onto a web interface using Streamlit.
+The program accepts user input, preprocesses it, vectorizes it using a pre-trained TfidfVectorizer, and makes predictions using a pre-trained Extra Trees model for classifying spam messages.

+### Init

+`pip install streamlit`
+`streamlit run spam_classifier.py`

-## Data Loading & General Summary
+### Data Loading & General Summary
-- Email Spam Detection Dataset sourced from Kaggle.
+- texts  Spam Detection Dataset sourced from Kaggle.
-- csv file containing 5172 randomly picked emails and their respective labels for spam or not-spam classification
+- csv file containing 5172 randomly picked texts s and their respective labels for spam or not-spam classification

-## Data Pre-Processing
+### Data Pre-Processing
 - renaming columns
 - dropping columns with high number of null values
 - Encoding target variable
 - Dropping duplicate rows

-## Text Processing
+### Text Processing
 - Engineering new features:
-  - 'length': length of email message
+  - 'length': length of texts  message
   - 'num_words': # of words in the message
   - 'num_sent': # of sentences
 - Text Cleaning using NLTK package